amitlib/azure-templates/aqua-csp-on-ubuntu-vm/README.md

 This template deployed: Ubuntu VM,Storage account,Public IP address,Network interface, VNET.
 It then:
 1. Installs docker-ce and deploys Aqua CSP container
-2. Can add all Azure Container Registries that have serice principal access with contributer role.
+2. Add all Azure Container Registries that have Azure AD service principal with list permissions (contributer role).

 ## Deploy
 Download the azuredeploy.parameters.json file and configure the required parameters.
-If you want to add all the Azure Container Registries, you will need to create a service principal with contributer role and configure it to your registries.
+If you want to audo add all the Azure Container Registries, you will need to configure your ACRs to authenticate with Azure AD service principal.

 https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-aci